-Overall Successes: Our school's successes related to Goal 3: Student Retention include a high success rate and retention rate, which are due in large part to having a dynamic team of Student Services staff to support our personalized learning model including School Counselor, Social Worker Intern, School Psychologist, Community Liaison, Student Retention Specialist, and Parent Engagement Liaison.
-We are proud of the hard work of our faculty and staff for working diligently to build systems for support and reengagement across all departments which lead to increases in attendance, retention, and rematriculation.
+Overall Successes: Our school's successes related to Goal 3: Student Retention include a high success rate and retention rate, which are due in large part to having a dynamic team of Student Services staff to support our personalized learning model.
+We are proud of our faculty and staff for working diligently to build systems for support and reengagement across all departments which lead to increases in attendance, retention, and rematriculation.
 Our Success Rate increased to 100%, and attendance is at 89.12%.
-Retention rate also increased to 100% while decreasing Dropout Rates by from 3.29% to 0%.
-Our suspension rate is also 0.
-Through our

-Community Schools framework, we are also strengthening our Whole Child and Family supports through growing our partnership network for integrated and coordinated services.
+Retention rate also increased to 100% and our Dropout Rate decreased from 3.29% to 1.39%.
+Our suspension rate is also 0%.
+Through our Community Schools framework, we are also strengthening our Whole Child and Family supports through growing our partnership network for integrated and coordinated services.

 Overall Challenges: Our school's challenges related to Goal 3: Student Retention include ensuring all students attend school regularly and achieve academically.
 While we have a strong Multi-Tiered System of Support that is rooted in the principles of Social-Emotional Learning, Whole Child and Family Support, and the Community School's model, we have yet to see our student's academic progress match the level of personalized support we are providing.
-The unexpected flooding event over Winter Break presented significant challenges, temporarily impacting student attendance and productivity.
+The unexpected flooding event over winter break presented significant challenges, temporarily impacting student attendance and productivity.
 However, the school community responded with resilience and adaptability, working together to restore learning environments and support students' return to regular routines.
 This experience has strengthened our commitment to student well-being and highlighted the importance of flexibility and collaboration in overcoming unforeseen obstacles, reinforcing our commitment to ensuring all of our students receive academic, social-emotional, mental health, and behavioral support.